Tennessee high school AD put on leave after saying 'girls pretty much ruin everything'

 In discussing a new school policy banning the wearing of athletic shorts, Hensley tells boys on the video that they can blame their female classmates.

 "If you really want someone to blame, blame the girls," Hensley says.
 "Because they pretty much ruin everything.
 They ruin the dress code, they ruin ... well, ask Adam.
-Look at Ever.
+Look at Eve.
 That's really all you really got to get to, OK.
 You can really go back to the beginning of time.
 So, it'll be like that the rest of your life.
 Get used to it, keep your mouth shut, suck it up (and) follow the rules."

 Hamilton County Schools Superintendent Bryan Johnson said Hensley's comments are "inexcusable," according to the Chattanooga Times Free Press, which recorded the video before it was taken down from YouTube.